 Certification, to make a written statement, as set forth in 503 CMR 2.03(7), signed by Applicant or potential Applicant attesting to the accuracy and completeness of the facts contained in a submission to the Board or the Department of Revenue.

-Claim, a request for Reimbursement for a specific Facility filed pursuant to 503 CMR 2.10, as noted in Appendix 4.
+Claim, a request for Reimbursement for a specific Facility filed pursuant to 503 CMR 2.10 in a format specified by the Board

 Claim for Reimbursement, a Claim that is complete, has been received and reviewed by the staff of the Board, and has been presented to the Board.